brn-cntrl/mailvistool/README.md

 ],
 ```

-### 3. Set up the database
+### 5. Set up the database

-The database is created automatically when the app first runs.
-To set it up manually (and seed default routing rules from `config.php`):
+The SQLite database is created automatically on the first request.
+To set it up manually and seed routing rules from `config.php`:

 ```bash
 php setup_database.php
 ```

-### 4. Serve the app
+### 6. Serve the app

 Any PHP-capable web server works.
 For local development: